eddie-lim/whosthehost/README.md

 ## Phase 2 (Zen)
 _Ease of use_
 - Have simple UI to
-  - manage different channels
+  - manage different events
   - manage different members
-  - manage which member is in which channels
+  - manage which member is in which events
   - view history of who was selected

 # Deployment (AWS)